vaishs/VSCode-theme/README.md

 10. This will open your `settings.json` file, and create a new section `editor.tokenColorCustomizations: {}`.
 11. Delete this section, and instead copy and paste the contents of `visiblefile` from this repository into your `settings.json` file.
 Do not overwrite any other existing code in `settings.json`.
 12. Save the `settings.json` file, and restart VSCode.
+13. You can change colors in the `visiblefile` section of your `settings.json` depending on what works for you.